 Photo credit: Mike DiVito

-The Baisley Powell Elebash Fund Committee welcomes applications from doctoral students in music pursuing topics related to New York City (this is broadly defined as anywhere in the five boroughs or Greater NYC area).
-Topics must seriously engage the cultural, historical, political, and/or social context of greater NYC area in some way; work on musicians, genres, events, etc. that just happen to be located in NYC are not likely to be funded.
+The Baisley Powell Elebash Fund Committee welcomes applications from doctoral students pursuing topics related to music in New York City (this is broadly defined as anywhere in the five boroughs or Greater NYC area).
+Topics must seriously engage the cultural, political, and/or social context of greater NYC area in some way; work on musicians, genres, events, etc. that just happen to be located in NYC are not likely to be considered.
 The Committee awards two types of grants:

-(1) Dissertation Grants.
+1) Dissertation Grants.
 Sizeable grants for students at the dissertation stage (i.e., with an approved proposal).
-These consist of a lump sum with no restrictions.
+These consist of a lump sum with no restrictions (but please see below).
 Students may reapply for grants, though preference will be given to new applicants.

 2) Research Grants.
 Smaller grants for travel, research, performances, equipment, etc. Grants are usually $5000 or less.
 These are available for students at any stage of their doctoral study who wish to pursue a NYC topic.
 Students may reapply for grants, but preference will be given to new applicants.

 --To apply for a Dissertation Grant, please include your approved proposal, with the name of your advisor.
 Attach one additional page in which you explain why your topic is appropriate for this grant.
+A letter of support from your advisor, which specifically mentions why your dissertation topic is appropriate for this award (copy of email is fine).
 Materials should be in PDF format.

-The deadline for all materials is midnight Friday, Nov.
-17, 2017.
+The deadline for all materials is midnight [11:59pm] Thursday, Nov.
+1, 2018.
 Applications not time-stamped midnight or earlier, or which do not include required materials, will not be considered.
-Please direct further inquiries to Prof. Taylor at firstname.lastname@example.org .
-Awards will be announced by Dec.
-15, 2017.
+Please direct further inquiries to Prof. Taylor firstname.lastname@example.org.